The House Sparrows: Nesting Habits, Diet, and Mating Behaviors

 For the most part, incubation of the eggs is done by the female with the male sitting on the eggs about 20 percent of the time.

-Toward the end of incubation, the male may increase his egg sitting close to 50 percent of the time.
+Toward the end of incubation, the male may increase his egg sitting to 50 percent of the time.

 House Sparrow incubation (gestation period isn't the term for birds) lasts for about 12 days and the young will leave the nest 15 to 17 days after hatching.